-....0852 AP STUDIO ART, 1yr., 1 cr.
+AP Art, 1 yr., 1 cr.

-The AP Art Course is a studio based visual arts class emphasizing 2 D design.
+college credits awarded based on AP exam score of 3 or higher and College or University approval The AP Art Course is a studio based visual arts class emphasizing 2 D design.
 This course is for seniors only who plan on attending a college majoring or minoring in Art.
-Students must show a high level of motivation and independence in order to be successful.
-The AP Studio Art course requires the student to concentrate on 3 different areas of their portfolio; quality of work, concentration, and breadth (techniques).
-A submission of a portfolio is required by the end of May to College Board to receive college credit.
-A minimum of 19 pieces of 2D artwork is required for your AP Portfolio submission.
+Students must show a high level of motivation and independence to be successful.
+The AP Studio Art course requires the student to concentrate on 2 different areas of their portfolio: quality of work (5) and sustained investigation (15).
+A submission of a portfolio is required to be submitted at the beginning of May to College Board to receive college credit.
+20 pieces of 2D artwork is required for your AP Portfolio submission.